A History of Outreach in Queens

-Queens Public Library has provided outreach services to incarcerated populations for over 100 years, but with the introduction of the Video Visitation program in 2016, we now have a dedicated team of staff members that handles all matters in regards to justice-involved patrons.
+Queens Public Library has provided outreach services to the criminal justice system for over 100 years, beginning in 1915 with the prison traveling library station (pictured below).
+In 2005, we received an Exceptional Service Award from the American Library Association honoring our correctional outreach.
+With the introduction of the Video Visitation program in 2016, we now have a dedicated team that focuses on this essential work.

 Library Service at Rikers Island

-The Correctional Outreach Team extends all library services to both the Division of Parole and the Department of Probation at orientation sessions held at each location during the last week of each month.
-All justice-involved patrons may receive a library card application, as well as referrals to trainings, workshops, and programs offered at the Queens Public Library.
+Due to the COVID-19 pandemic, services are subject to change.
+The Correctional Outreach Team extends library services to both the Queens Division of Parole and the Department of Probation during orientation sessions held at each respective organization’s location.
+Individuals in attendance can obtain a library card, referrals to trainings, and information on upcoming workshops and programs offered at the library.